 unfortunately, and I would think this is a major let-down, visitors are

 not permitted to eat anything in the park.
 So picnics are not permitted, except on

 the grassy area in the car park.
 This is a shame because it really is pleasant and

-idyllic in the park and a picnic would have been a charming way to spend part of the
+idyllic and a picnic would have been a charming way to spend part of the

 day.
-However there is no litter in the park and the flowerbeds are bonnie and the
+However there is no litter and the flowerbeds are bonnie and the

 restaurant is very nice.